Musical-meets-Maastricht/musical-meets-maastricht/_posts/2010-01-08-post-chat (copie).md

 We are also going to **organize events**, **parties**, **shows** for people to discover our club.
 If you like **organizing small events** for other students, you are also more than welcome in our team.

 >If you are interested or not yet sure but still want to help and support us, don't hesitate to contact us.
-You can use the club's mail or contact directly the producer, Laura.

 >Lets bring the magic of musicals on the stages of Maastricht together.